-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(3) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning portal vein thrombosis (Balance of Probabilities) (No. 108 of 2022). - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that portal vein thrombosis and death from portal vein thrombosis can be related to particular kinds of service.
-The Authority has therefore determined this Statement of Principles concerning portal vein thrombosis pursuant to subsection 196B(3) of the VEA.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(2) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning portal vein thrombosis (Reasonable Hypothesis) (No. 107 of 2022). - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that portal vein thrombosis and death from portal vein thrombosis can be related to particular kinds of service.
+The Authority has therefore determined this Statement of Principles concerning portal vein thrombosis pursuant to subsection 196B(2) of the VEA.